HebaShamardy/NeuMemo/README.md

 - Fast on-device “lite” summaries to save cost/tokens; batched and rate-limited
 - Semantic search over your saved tabs with relevance scoring
 - Helpful Google Search hints: on google.com, Nemo suggests reopening the best-matching past session
-- Full viewer UI to browse sessions, move/delete tabs, rename/delete sessions, open an entire session in a new window
+- Full viewer UI to browse sessions, create new sessions, move/delete tabs, rename/delete sessions, open an entire session in a new window
 - Privacy-first: everything is stored locally; excluded domains are never processed or sent to AI

 ## How it works (at a glance)